Cucalorus Film Foundation

 operations "at" cucalorus.org

-Craig Stinson is a native of Wilmington, though he spent 20 years away working in arts and cultural institutions.
-Craig attended UNCW and UNC Chapel Hill, and did graduate work at The George Washington University.
-He has extensive experience in arts administration and development, having worked at the Smithsonian Institution, the National Endowment for the Arts, the Library of Congress, the South Carolina Arts Commission, the Alamo historic site, and the Institute of Texan Cultures.
-Craig believes Wilmington has one of the most amazing arts scenes in the country, so in his spare time he manages ArtsInWilmington.com.
-Craig is fluent in Spanish, en caso que quieren hablar en español.
+Craig Stinson is a native of Wilmington.
+He attended UNCW and UNC Chapel Hill and did graduate work at The George Washington University.
+He has extensive experience in arts administration and development, having worked at institutions including the Smithsonian Institution, the National Endowment for the Arts, and the Library of Congress.
+Stinson believes Wilmington has one of the most amazing arts scenes in the country, so in his spare time he manages ArtsInWilmington.com.

-Having learned his Cuc' ways as Outreach Coordinator in the fall of 2012, Ryan stepped into the role of Communications Manager in January 2013.
-Ryan's various tasks include coordinating with press, reaching out to new media partners, creating marketing materials, outputting the e-newsletter, compiling audience feedback, and working closely with our box office reporting.
-Ryan utilizes his background in Finance and Film Studies as he continues to build a thrilling path towards independent producing and distribution.
-Oftentimes Ryan can be found guzzling iced coffee behind the wheel, shuffling between film projects, basking in physical media, recycling wine bottles, and spending time with "OPP" — other people's pets.
+Ryan Jaccard stepped into the role of Communications Manager in January 2013.
+Jaccard coordinates with press, reaches out to new media partners, creates marketing materials and the e-newsletter, and passionately oversees an ever-expanding to-do list.
+Utilizing his background in Finance and Film Studies, Jaccard continues to build a thrilling path towards independent producing and distribution.
+Oftentimes, you can find Jaccard guzzling iced coffee behind the wheel, basking in physical media, recycling wine bottles, and spending time with "OPP" — other people's pets.

 natalie lentz, programming coordinator

-Natalie returns to Cucalorus for her second year, this time as Programming Coordinator.
-She blends together her enthusiasm for art, film, and people to curate a delicious experience for the Cuc masses.
-With a masters degree in Interior Architecture and Exhibit Design, she thoroughly enjoys creating the visual experience.
-Natalie gravitates toward highly stylized forms and is intrigued by art in a variety of media.
-Exploring the relationship between image and sound, and playing with texture, color and pattern inspires her never-ending creative work.
+Natalie Lentz returns to Cucalorus for her second year, this time as Programming Coordinator.
+She blends together enthusiasm for art, film, and people to curate a delicious experience for the Cuc' masses.
+With a Master's in Interior Architecture and Exhibit Design, she enjoys creating the visual experience.
+Lentz gravitates toward highly stylized forms and is intrigued by myriad of media forms.
+Exploring the relationship between image and sound and playing with texture, color, and pattern inspires her never-ending creative work.

 james martin, operations manager

-James first got mixed up with the festival during Cuc' 18 as an usher at Jengo’s Playhouse—but boy did he get hooked.
-During summer 2013 James worked as an intern to coordinate the Surfalorus Surf Film Festival—which he thinks is kinda cool, despite what Ryan says.
-Smear campaigns aside, James decided to stick around Cucalorus (mainly because everyone forgot to tell him to leave) and worked as the Jengo’s Facilities Manger during Cuc' 19.
-While at times chaotic, he felt the hallucinations induced by sleep deprivation provided a valuable experience that allowed for personal growth.
-With vision quests behind him, he's excited to help actualize all of the Big Ideas the Cuc' team is developing for the benchmark 20th anniversary.
-This will be done by implementing the various coordinating, negotiating, compiling, organizing, booking, identifying, and assessing techniques that he has come across in Cucalorus’ numerous gnostic texts.
+James Martin first got mixed up with the festival during Cuc' 18 as an usher at Jengo’s Playhouse, moving up in Summer 2013 as an intern coordinating the Surfalorus Surf Film Festival.
+Martin decided to stick around Cucalorus (mainly because everyone forgot to tell him to leave) and worked as the Jengo’s Facilities Manger during Cuc' 19.
+He's excited to help actualize all of the Big Ideas the Cuc' team is developing for the benchmark Cuc' 20.

-Zoë has loved volunteering with Cucalorus for the past couple years, and she is super stoked to be on staff as Travel Coordinator for this year’s festival.
-Beyond hanging out at Jengo’s masterminding flight schedules and eating stale popcorn, she is currently finishing her “victory lap” (aka extra semester) at UNC Wilmington.
+Zoë Vanderploeg has loved volunteering with Cucalorus over past years, and she is super stoked to be on staff as Travel Coordinator for Cuc' 20.
+Beyond hanging out at Jengo’s masterminding flight schedules and eating stale popcorn, she is currently finishing her “victory lap” (aka extra semester) at UNCW.
 She will graduate in December with degrees in Film Studies and Economics.
-Zoë is a casual collector of fun facts and corny jokes.
+Vanderploeg is a casual collector of fun facts and corny jokes.

 Board of Trustees